On this page

 Compression Ramps

 Compression does not happen instantaneously.
 Engineering protocols specify a ramp rate, expressed in ATA per minute or PSI per minute.
 A slow, controlled ramp protects occupants from rapid pressure differentials across air-filled body cavities such as the middle ear and sinuses.
-HPO Tech’s digital pressure-control system allows operators to program the full ramp profile, with safety interlocks that halt compression automatically if the target set-point is overshot.
+HPO TECH’s digital pressure-control system allows operators to program the full ramp profile, with safety interlocks that halt compression automatically if the target set-point is overshot.

 Gas Supply Systems